silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/04_Data_Types_and_Casting.md

 	:::php
 	DBField::create_field('Double', 1.23456)->Round(2); // results in 1.23

 Of course that's much more verbose than the equivalent PHP call.
-The power of [api:DBField] comes with its more sophisticated helpers, like showing the time difference to the current date:
+The power of [DBField](api:SilverStripe\ORM\FieldType\DBField) comes with its more sophisticated helpers, like showing the time difference to the current date:

 	:::php